We are proud - We are passionate - We are Dedicated

 Our Main Services

-Our Best selling Packages
+Our Best Selling Packages

-Our Special Tour
+Our Special Addon Activities

 Your contract is with Dahlia tours&safari (hereinafter called “TO”, “we” or “us”).
 We draw your attention to the following terms and conditions, which cover all brochures and correspondence and all bookings made with us.
 Any contract with TO is subject to these terms and conditions from which no person has the authority to depart.
 Before making a booking with us you must ensure that you have read and understood these booking conditions (raising any queries you may have with us).
 By asking us to confirm your booking you are liable to be regarded as having had the opportunity to do so and to have actually done so before the contract between us comes into existence.